-A number of new standards and amendments to standards and interpretations are effective for the fiscal year beginning in 2022 or after.
-None of these new standards or amendments are expected to have a significant impact on the consolidated financial statements of the Corporation.
+A number of new standards and amendments to standards and interpretations are effective for the current fiscal year or after.
+None of these new standards or amendments have or are expected to have a significant impact on the consolidated financial statements of the Corporation.